-9.1 Evaluation of Descriptor Dimension Reduction
+B. Evaluation of Descriptor Dimension Reduction

 We evaluate the non-linear mapping based descriptor dimension reduction and product quantization on NIST SD27 against a 10K gallery.
 Non-linear mapping is adopted to reduce the descriptor length of both real minutiae and virtual minutiae.
-Three different descriptor lengths, i.e., 128, 96 and 64, are evaluated.
-Table 3 compares the search performance of different descriptor lengths.
-There is a slightly drop for 96- and 48-dimensional descriptors, but a significantly drop for 48-dimensional descriptors.
+Three different descriptor lengths, i.e., 128, 96 and 48, are evaluated.
+Table III compares the search performance of different descriptor lengths.
+There is a slight drop in performance for 96- and 48-dimensional descriptors, but a significant performance drop for 48-dimensional descriptors.

 Because of the large number of virtual minutiae, we further reduce the descriptor length of virtual minutiae using product quantization.
-Table 4 compares the search performance of texture template on NIST SD27 using three different number of subvectors of 96-dimensional descriptors, i.e., m = 24, 16 and 12. m = 16 achieves a good tradeoff between accuracy and feature length.
-Hence, we use non-linear mapping to reduce the descriptor length from 192 dimension to 96 dimension and then further reduce virtual minutiae descriptor length to m = 16 using product quantization in the following experiments.
+Table IV compares the search performance of texture template on NIST SD27 using three different number of subvectors of 96-dimensional descriptors, i.e., m = 24, 16and 12.
+We noticed that m = 16 provides a good tradeoff between accuracy and feature length.
+Hence, we use non-linear mapping to reduce the descriptor length from 192 dimension